Pacta sunt servanda?

 The owners, in turn, usually file a court case due to improper or other than agreed use of the rented property by the tenant (for example renting an office for residential purposes); subletting rooms without the owner’s consent); but above all due to non-payment of the rent.
 Tenant insolvency is the queen of all causes for which the owners go to court in Spain.

-In the next post, we will explain what happens when the tenant fails to pay the rent.
+In the next post, we will continue the topic of rental crisis and will explain what happens when the tenant fails to pay the rent.